-Weatherford College Health & Human Sciences Division Leave of Absence Policy Weatherford College Health and Human Science Division Leave of Absence Policy
+Weatherford College Health and Human Science Division Leave of Absence Policy

 A leave of absence may be considered when a student is absent greater than 5 clinical days or 5 class/lab days within a semester.
 A leave of absence may include, but is not limited to emergency medical reasons, pregnancy, jury duty, or military leave.
 The student is required to notify the program director of the leave of absence prior to the expected leave and official documentation must be submitted for program documentation.
 If the leave of absence is due to an unexpected injury/accident, notification of the incident must be communicated to the program director within 48 hours by either the student or a family member and documentation must be submitted as soon as possible, but no later than the first day of the student's return.
-Each leave of absence will be handled on a case-by-case basis and clinical hours/assignments will be made up at the discretion of the program director; however, some absences may result in the inability of the student to progress in the respective program.
+Each leave of absence will be handled on a case-by-case basis and clinical hours/assignments will be made up at the discretion of the program director; however some absences may result in the inability of the student to progress in the respective program.
 The possibility of readmission with the following cohort may be considered.

-In cases of pregnancy, childbirth, false pregnancy, termination of pregnancy, or recovery from any of these conditions, the college will provide students with "reasonable adjustments" that may be necessary due to the pregnancy.
+In cases of pregnancy, childbirth, false pregnancy, termination of pregnancy, or recovery from any of these conditions, the college will provide students with reasonable adjustments that may be necessary due to the pregnancy.